hapax/hapax.github.io/assets/simple-physics.md

 $x$.

 Let's do some very simple examples of cross-sections.
-If you are colliding with objects much smaller than you, then the cross-section is just your surface area viewed head-on, $A_\text{head-on}$.
-Similarly, if you are colliding with objects much larger than you, then $\sigma$ is related to their cross-section only.
-If they are randomly oriented with respect to you, this will be the average surface area they present, $A_\text{avg}$.
-If you and the objects are comparable sizes, things can get even more complicated, so we will just Keep It Spherical.
-If the colliding objects are spheres, they look the same from any angle, and no averaging is required.

-So, picture yourself as a sphere of radius $R$, worried about colliding with spheres of radius $r$.
+Picture yourself as a sphere of radius $R$, worried about colliding with spheres of radius $r$.
 You can show in Exercise 13 that the scattering cross-section is

 $$
 \sigma = \pi (R+r)^2.
 $$

-So far, we're assuming that the objects we're colliding with *don't move*, or at least, *don't move on average*.
-This means our estimates will work for stationary elephants, or a bunch of elephants moving in random directions, but not a herd of elephants charging towards you!
-Our main interest will be particles in a gas, where this condition holds true.
-But it's not too hard to take movement into account, as we now illustrate.
+This means in particular that if you are much larger than the spheres you are bumping into, the cross-section is $\pi R^2$, and if you are much smaller, it is $\pi r^2$.

 *Running in the rain.* We're going to give a simple solution to an age old problem: should you walk or run in the rain?